andrescarlos-gm/Entrega1-CarlosGonzalez/README.md

 ## Public Npm Libraries

-I've used 02 aditional libraries for this project
+I've used 02 additional libraries for this project

 ### MaterialUI